Biology (Conservation Biology)

 All Biology students cover a broad range of fundamental biology topics from cell biology and genetics to plant, animal and human biology.
 In additional to these core topics, you’ll take specialised modules in conservation biology, gaining a range of appropriate knowledge and skills.

-The first year focusses on fundamental topics such as cell biology, genetics, anatomy and physiology, evolution, classification, food production and ecosystems.
+The first year focuses on fundamental topics such as cell biology, genetics, anatomy and physiology, evolution, classification, food production and ecosystems.
 Associated practical classes give you hand-on experience of these concepts.
 You’ll also study a biodiversity and conservation module to develop your knowledge and skills in many contemporary themes of plant and animal conservation.
 You may choose to study modules in human biology, biochemistry, nutrition or earth science.

 The second year covers a range of important human, animal and plant biology.
 You’ll also consider important concepts in biology such as ethics, biosecurity, genetics and technology.
 Additional topics you can study include ecology, biodiversity monitoring, environmental sustainability, biodiversity and microbiology.
 Modules in business, psychology and science publishing are also available.